piyush1061/Projecthillmitr/README.md

 ## HILLMITR
-It is a web-app that allows use the provided forms to submit travel reviews,guide information and view suggestions for treks and hill stations.
+It is a web-app that provides forms to submit travel reviews,guide information and view suggestions for treks and hill stations.

 ## Installation